top of page

 What is a psychological assessment?

 A psychological assessment is different from therapy.
-During an assessment, the psychologist will gather information in a clinical interview, will administer selected psychological instruments, and gather information from collateral sources to answer the referral question.
+During an assessment, the psychologist will gather information in a clinical interview, administer selected psychological instruments, and gather information from collateral sources to answer the referral question.
 It may last several hours, and at the end a written report is provided to the referral source with diagnostic impressions and recommendations.
 Sometimes therapists, schools, physicians, or attorneys will request a psychological assessment to help with differential diagnosis and recommendations.
+Psychological assessments are expensive because they require extensive training and specialized education in a doctoral psychology program.
+They can also be expensive because it takes many hours to score and interpret instruments that are purchased by the psychologist, and several more hours to write a comprehensive report as part of the medical record.
+Check with your insurance company to determine whether psychological evaluation services will be covered.
+Insurance typically will not pay for educational or legal evaluations.

 What if I do not want to use insurance?